Danierays/iot-for-hvac-systems/README.md

 ```
 The gateway retrieves telemetry from the connected modbus slave device, converts it to protobuf formatted data and sends it to the IoT hub.
 On the other hand, It receives read/write commands from the IoT Hub and serves the command accordingly.
-W.r.t this data flow, we can come up with a structure for gateway.py as shown below;
+With respect to this data flow, we can come up with a structure for gateway.py as shown below;

 #### Gateway.py Structure
 ##### PSEUDO - CODE